hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 with vertical size of 1 mm.
-The average particle areas of the virtual silver halide particles, then converted in dye clouds, is changed. in first approximation, the area of the particles should be roughly proportional to the ISO.
-In consumer films particles are in the range 0.2-2 micrometer diameter, i.e. 0.03-3.2 micrometer squared.
+The average particle areas of the virtual silver halide particles, then converted in dye clouds, is changed. in first approximation, the area of the particles should be roughly proportional to the ISO. in consumer films particles are in the range 0.2-2 micrometer diameter, i.e. 0.03-3.2 micrometer squared.

 here is an example with higher magnification crops with Kodak Portra 400 and Kodak Portra Endura.

+parameter: set `enlarger` to `2x` or `4x` for magnification. beware of `4x`, it requires a looot of GPU memory!

 <table><thead><tr>
 <th align="left">print</th>